-From the boat vertical jigging has been one of the most successful techniques which is done by dropping a vertical jig and hopping it up and down trying to get the attention of a big aggressive king.
-Soft plastics between 80mm and 100mm are also a great option.
-Good options include flick baits, shads, paddle tails and grubz.
-You can also purchase pre-made rigs and swimbaits which are designed to imitate a fish in its surrounding such as a mullet.
+From the boat vertical jigging has been one of the most successful techniques which are done by dropping a vertical jig and hopping it up and down trying to get the attention of a big aggressive king.
+Stickbaits and topwater lures are great options and have grown immensely in popularity.
+These are generally worked back at a fast pace, creating movement and vibration that kingfish love to chase down.
+Soft plastics between 80mm and 140mm are also a great option.
+Good options include flick baits, shads, paddle tails, and grubz.
+You can also purchase pre-made rigs and swimbaits which are designed to imitate a fish in its surroundings such as a mullet.

 - Zerek fish trap

 - Kietech swim impact fat

 - Samaki Vibelicious